mlijanto/scrollbar-of-contents/README.md

 A Google Chrome extension that creates clickable markers for all the headings of a page and places them proportionately next to the scrollbar.

-The markers enable you to jump between different sections of the page and help to quickly find what you're looking for.
-It's especially useful when navigating through long webpages.
+The markers enable you to jump between different sections of the page and help to quickly find what you are looking for.
+They are especially useful when navigating long webpages.